- Define creativity.

 When you hear the word “creative,” what comes to mind?
 Do you immediately think of something artistic such as painting or dancing?
 Do you think of medical breakthroughs or scientific discoveries?
 Do you think of world leaders or community activists?
 Do you think of specific individuals?
 Do you consider yourself a creative person?
 Creativity can mean different things to different people and the way one evaluates their own creativity is often influenced by the opportunities and experiences they had early in their lives.
 Some people are encouraged to try new things and others are criticized for doing so.
 Some people are exposed to a variety of interesting experiences and others are not.
 Some people think of themselves as creative and others do not.

-As a manager, it’s your responsibility to demonstrate that creativity is something everyone possesses regardless of age or ability.
+As a Program Manager, it’s your responsibility to demonstrate that creativity is something everyone possesses regardless of age or ability.
 We are born curious, and with the right support, that curiosity leads to new ways of thinking and doing.
 As you have learned in previous courses, people take cues from you.
-When you acknowledge your staff for developing learning experiences that support creativity, applaud children and youth for their creative efforts, and provide opportunities for staff and families to participate in creative endeavors, you are igniting creativity.
+You can ignite creativity by encouraging staff to develop learning experiences that foster creativity, acknowledging children and youth for their creative efforts, and providing opportunities for staff and families to participate in creative experiences.
 Creativity is promoted when you show people how to be creative, not when you tell them to do so.

 What Is Creativity?